r0hitm/devavatar-archived/src/content/blog/this-site-has-comments-now-atprotocol-bluesky.md

 ---

 I always wanted to add comments to my blog posts, but seeing most of the 3rd party solutions are not free or a privacy nightmare, I never did.
-Until I discoverd about Bluesky and its open [AT protocol](https://atproto.com).
+Until I discovered about Bluesky and its open [AT protocol](https://atproto.com).
 Bluesky is built on this protocol.
-(I recommend reading [Benefits of an open network](https://emilyliu.me/blog/open-network) to understand what does this means).
+(I recommend reading [Benefits of an open network](https://emilyliu.me/blog/open-network) to understand what this means).
 Tldr; because of the way the protocol works, we can use it as a comment system for any blog!

 The comments are hosted on the network itself!
 And I am pulling from the post that links to this blogpost for the likes, reposts, replies.
-My implemenation uses [Cory's component](https://github.com/czue/bluesky-comments), and initilized with author name.
+My implementation uses [Cory's component](https://github.com/czue/bluesky-comments), and initialized with author name.

-My site is built using Astrojs, and there was a missing type declartion for the `bluesky-comments` package, and linters were screeming at my face.
-If you face somethign similar put the following in a new `.d.ts` file:
+My site is built using Astrojs, and there was a missing type declaration for the `bluesky-comments` package, and linters were screaming at my face.
+If you face something similar put the following in a new `.d.ts` file:

 ```ts
 // env.d.ts